-Central uses a database called LiveText (www.livetext.com) to collect and analyze assessment data and, in specific programs, for maintaining an electronic student portfolio.
+Central uses a database called LiveText (www.livetext.com) to collect and analyze assessment data.
 Students will be required, in certain classes, to submit assignments into the LiveText database for use in assessment.
 Professors will inform students when a document should be submitted in LiveText.
 Access to LiveText will be provided at the time a new student matriculates.
-The data is for the use of Central's faculty and administration in evaluating the effectiveness of the seminary's degree programs.
+Central faculty and administration use data LiveText to evaluate the effectiveness of the seminary's degree programs.